 Get started by installing GNOME MultiWriter.
 In Ubuntu-based Linux distributions, you can use the command below to install GNOME MultiWriter:

 Plug in the USB and Start MultiWriter.
 It will automatically detect the USB device.

 It will warn you about data loss on the USB disk:

 Next, you’ll have to enter your password and then select the ISO of Solus:

 It takes some time before the process is complete.
 That’s it.
-Reboot your computer and go in your boot settings to boot from USB.
+Reboot your computer and go into your boot settings to boot from USB.

 Use Gnome Disks to create live USB of Solus Linux [For Linux]